 - Stuffed French Toast by Make It Dairy-Free

 Waste not, want not.
-Reserve the leftover water and cream from step 7 to use in smoothies, soups, and stir-fries.
+Reserve the leftover water and cream from step 7 to use in smoothies, soups, curries, and stir-fries.

 💬 FAQs